 "At the heart of the TPACK framework, is the complex interplay of three primary forms of knowledge: Content (CK), Pedagogy (PK), and Technology (TK).
 The TPACK approach goes beyond seeing these three knowledge bases in isolation.
-The TPACK goes further by emphasizing the new kinds of knowledge that lie at the intersections between them, representing four more knowledge bases [for] teachers applicable to teaching with technology: Pedagogical Content Knowledge (PCK), Technological Content Knowledge (TCK), Technological Pedagogical Knowledge (TPK), and the intersection of all three circles, Technological Pedagogical Content Knowledge (TPACK).
+The TPACK goes further by emphasizing the new kinds of knowledge that lie at the intersections between them, representing four more knowledge bases [for] teachers applicable to teaching with technology: Pedagogical Content Knowledge (PCK), Technological Content Knowledge (TCK), Technological Pedagogical Knowledge (TPACK).